Tools#

 Air Navigation Pro can record the path you follow while flying.
 It will start recording as soon as the Off-Block time is set.
 When the On-Block time is finally set, Air Navigation will stop recording the flight.

-For further information, see the Flight time topic.
+For further information, see the Flight Time topic.

 Flights can be shared on the web on at https://airnavigation.aero.